 But I know she is right.

 Survivor — that’s a game Indian girls of all ages play.
 A lot.
 With or without strategies.
 At home, on streets, in buses.
-And now inside cars.
+And inside cars and university campuses.

 Flags.
 They had become the latest automotive displays, fluttering atop cars – sedans and pickup trucks, SUVs and smart cars – in crazy abandon.
 The tiny flags caught my eyes in the summer of 2012, as I drove around Mississauga, the Toronto suburb that was my home.
 Canada Day, the official holiday to celebrate the unification of three colonies into a single country called Canada, was still nearly a month away.
 So the sudden show of patriotism puzzled me.